Xdlimon/naming-cheatsheet/README.md

 ## English language

-Use English language when naming your variables and functions.
+Use English language when naming your variablesfdsfsd and functions.

 ```js
 /* Bad */